Boost your career prospects

 What do you do at Voith?

-I started as a working student in the HR /Talent Acquisition department at Voith in March 2017.
+I am a working student in the HR / Talent Acquisition department at Voith.
 In addition to studying business administration at Kempten University, I work at Voith two days a week.
 My time here gives me a better understanding of the strategic scope of personnel marketing.
 A stint as a working student is a great opportunity to gain hands-on experience during the semester.

 What made you choose Voith?